ajay9634/Ajay-prefix/README.md

   [Emuplay0 discord](https://discord.gg/XpbEp3dWv3)

 ## 💲 _Support me_
-You can support me by subscribing my youtube channel and watching the videos.
+You can support me by subscribing my youtube channel and watching the videos or you can donate money on my kofi.

 [My YT channel](https://youtube.com/@EMUPLAY0?si=TA9tOZx49eZa4OuN)

 ========================================